May 12, 2026

 Death and grief do not exclude life and joy.
 They can live alongside one another if we allow the heart to remain open enough to hold both.

-Recently, I came across the work of Dance Connection and Jewel who spoke beautifully following the recent death of her mother.
+Recently, I came across the work of Dance Connection and Julia Hope Brightwell who spoke beautifully following the recent death of her mother.
 Her reflections echoed something I have long felt myself: that we must consciously nourish what feeds our life force, resilience and joy, especially during challenging times.

 It is so easy to let time pass through our fingers doing things that do not truly nourish us.

-"Sometimes life asks us to support others through challenge or loss.
+“Sometimes life asks us to support others through challenge or loss.
 Sometimes we ourselves enter periods of uncertainty or sorrow.
-In either case, wherever we can make time to nourish the body, feed the spirit, honour our emotions, connect with beauty and remain grateful for the small sacred moments of daily life — that is time well spent."
-Julia Hope Brighwell, Dance Connection
+In either case, wherever we can make time to nourish the body, feed the spirit, honour our emotions, connect with beauty and remain grateful for the small sacred moments of daily life — that is time well spent.” - Julia Hope Brightwell

 This coming Saturday brings the New Moon — a time often associated with intention, beginnings and calling new things into our lives.
 Yet perhaps we sometimes forget that every true beginning also requires an ending.